-Handily located near Rochester in Kent, the Isle of Grain beach offers areas of shingle and sand on the Hoo peninsula – though, I don’t know about you, but I’d always pick sand.
+Handily located near Rochester in Kent, the Isle of Grain beach offers areas of shingle and sand on the Hoo peninsula – though, we don’t know about you, but we’d always pick sand.

 Not only is this one of the closest beaches to London – just over an hour’s drive away – but you’ve also got pretty woodland nearby so you can go for a walk, settle on the beach, or even have a go at rock pooling in one of the many spots dotted across the sand.

 Pssst… keep your eyes peeled over the water as you might just be able to spot Essex across the way!

 Getting There: It’s a pretty straightforward drive to the end of the B2001 towards the Isle of Grain.
 Head past St James Church and you’ll reach the Grain Coastal Park car park – ME3 0BS.